ibm-cloud-docs/sap/sap-quickstudy-nw-vs-gen2-rhel.md

 {: #install-sap-software}
 {: step}

 After you download the installation media, follow the standard SAP installation procedure that is documented in the [SAP installation guides](https://help.sap.com/docs/SAP_NETWEAVER/9e41ead9f54e44c1ae1a1094b0f80712/576f5c1808de4d1abecbd6e503c9ba42.html?language=en-US){: external} for your SAP version and components.
 Also, review the corresponding SAP notes.
-See more detailed information about SAP NetWeaver installation that uses Db2 as the RDBMS in [Considerations about IBM Db2](/docs/sap?topic=sap-anydb-ibm-db2).
+See more detailed information about SAP NetWeaver installation that uses Db2 as the RDBMS in [Considerations about IBM Db2](/docs/sap?topic=sap-anydb-ibm-db2){: external}.

 ### Relevant SAP Notes